 The immunoglobulins (Ig) are the second most abundant proteins in human blood after albumin.
-These proteins are used by the immune system to bind to and neutralize foreign molecules entering the bloodstream.
-Of the five immunoglobulin isotypes (IgA, IgD, IgE, IgG, and IgM), immunoglobulin M (IgM) is the only isotype that is present in an immature B-cell.
-Upon maturation and activation, the cells begin to produce the other immunoglobulin isotypes.
-As a pentamer of identical subunits, IgM is the largest protein in the circulatory system and constitutes about 10% of all immunoglobulins in serum.
+These proteins are used by the immune system to bind and neutralize foreign molecules entering the bloodstream.
+Of the five immunoglobulin isotypes (IgA, IgD, IgE, IgG, and IgM), immunoglobulin G (IgG) is the most abundant and constitutes about 75% of the total serum immunoglobulins.
+The IgG concentration in normal human serum ranges from 6 mg/ml to 18 mg/ml.